Connecting to Cloud Storage Buckets

 where local-data-dir is a local path to your data.
 For example:$HOME/your-data

 You need to give your Cloud TPU read and write access to your Cloud Storage objects.
-To do that, you must grant the required access to the Cloud TPU Service Account used by the Cloud TPU.
-Follow these steps to find the Cloud TPU Service Account and grant the necessary access:
+To do that, you must grant the required access to the Cloud TPU service account used by the Cloud TPU.
+The following sections show how to find the Cloud TPU service account and grant the necessary access.

 Using fine-grained ACLs for Cloud TPU (Recommended)